cyberabi/wwce/README.md

 1) Inverted numbering of board ranks
 2) Black square display algorithm doesn't properly alternate ranks
 3) Random number generator is not seeded; all runs are the same
+4) On its first move a pawn will jump over an intervening piece to move two squares

 I gave myself this challenge after answering two chess-related questions on Quora.
 The first was whether an employer should be impressed that a candidate wrote a chess engine.
 The second was what's the next-worst chess engine after a "random mover."